 Collections for large items, not large quantities of waste!
 If it fits in a bag, why wait?

-Register as soon as you have between one (1) to six (6) big items to throw away.
+Register as soon as you have between one (1) and six (6) large items to throw away.

-- Register ONLY when you need collection service
+- Register ONLY when you need the pickup service.

-The service is now offered year round up to eight (8) times per year.
+The service is now available year-round, up to eight (8) times per year.

-- SERVICE BY REGISTRATION - If you are not registered, we will not pick up at your address!
+- REGISTRATION-BASED SERVICE—If you are not registered, we will not pick up from your home!

 - No black or opaque bags